 Physiotherapy in Edinburgh

-At Active Health in Edinburgh, we offer you a dynamic and holistic physiotherapy approach to your treatment which is client centered and individual to you.
+At Active Health in Edinburgh, we offer you a dynamic and holistic physiotherapy approach to your treatment which is client centred and individual to you.
 Physiotherapy is a science based health care profession concerned with improving, maintaining and restoring your well-being.
 It aims to use physical approaches to reduce pain and aid repair of damaged tissues by promoting the body’s own healing mechanisms.

 Research has shown that early physiotherapy intervention can help treat and manage a wide range of injuries and conditions such as back and neck pain (including whiplash), muscle injuries, joint injuries and arthritis, sports injuries, repetitive strain injuries, headaches, jaw pain and nerve pain.
 Physiotherapy is useful for treating all members of the population from young to old and from sedentary office workers to elite sports people.
 You can benefit from physiotherapy at any point in your life.
 The goal of physiotherapy is to restore maximum function by reducing pain and stiffness and correcting bio-mechanical insufficiencies to return you to normal function as quickly as possible.